sendgn/firebase-9/README.md

 npm run build
 ```

+## Branches
 ```
-Each topic is in its own branch main branch includes all topics
+Each branch corresponds to a specific topic
 ```